 This doesn’t mean that every feeder has to be its own remote island.
 Think about about feeder types and which birds are likely to visit each feeder.
 Then cluster the feeders that make sense to be near each other.
 Leave space in between the clusters to allow various species to eat relatively peacefully at the same time.

+How do you choose what seed to offer backyard birds?
 When you first start feeding birds, you might think that you can just buy any birdseed mix, plop it in whatever feeder you like and a wide variety of birds will quickly come flocking.
 The seed bag probably has a list of all the birds that will eat the food, so all of them should show up at your feeder, right?

 Well, they might if you are lucky.
 But it is also very possible you will wind up with a mob of birds you don’t like dominating the feeder picking through the mix and dropping seed they don’t like on the ground to go to waste.
 Putting the right feeder in the right location is important, but what you put into it is important too.
-Here are the foods I offer birds (and foods that I don’t) in my Maryland yard, followed by a list of who eats what.
+Here are the seeds and other foods I offer birds (and foods that I don’t) in my own Maryland back yard, followed by a list of who eats what.

 There are many ways to hang a suet feeder.
 But what is the best way?
 My approach to offering suet to birds in my yard evolved over several years.
 Through a lot of trial and error with feeder type and placement, I’ve learned a lot along the way.
 My current suet set-up has been working wonderfully for season after season.
 Now I don’t have to stress over it at all.
 It just works.